 The North American Arabidopsis Steering Committee (NAASC)

-NAASC representatives to MASC (Multinational Arabidopsis Steering Committee): Doris Wagner and Liz Haswell
+NAASC representatives to MASC (Multinational Arabidopsis Steering Committee): Liz Haswell (NAASC member) and Joanna Friesner (NAASC Executive Director)

 - Sarah Assmann, Penn State University, (2013 - 2018)